Bestselling Authors, Top Editors and Literary Agents

 Josephine Carr

 Josephine Carr has published five novels, including two Y.A.’s (No Regrets and My Beautiful Fat Friend), and three adult novels (Monday’s Child, The Dewey Decimal System of Love, and My Very Own Murder).
 After teenage years in Kenya and Switzerland, she received degrees in English Literature from Mt.
 Holyoke and Bryn Mawr, followed by teaching at Temple University.
-She particularly loves guiding people in discovering their voice, their story, and their place in the world as writers.
-She recently relocated to the Bay Area from Washington D.C.
+She particularly loves guiding people in discovering their voice, their story, and their unique place in the world as writers.
+She’s currently working on her spiritual memoir/self-help book, called Make Me A F*cking Miracle.